Syrion89/syrion89.github.io/_posts/2020-08-25-elfx64-bypass-nx-with-mprotect.md

 ![Screenshot]({{ site.baseurl }}/images/2020-08-25-elfx64-bypass-nx-with-mprotect/img1.png)

-**ASLR** is disabled and **NX** is enabled.
+**ASLR** should be disabled, how we can see **NX** is enabled.

 ![Screenshot]({{ site.baseurl }}/images/2020-08-25-elfx64-bypass-nx-with-mprotect/img2.png)
 ![Screenshot]({{ site.baseurl }}/images/2020-08-25-elfx64-bypass-nx-with-mprotect/img3.png)

-Let’s run the executable in GDB.
+Let’s run the executable in gdb.
 In order to trigger the buffer overflow we will give 300 ‘A’s as input.

 ![Screenshot]({{ site.baseurl }}/images/2020-08-25-elfx64-bypass-nx-with-mprotect/img4.png)